vbuck/magento-module-bundler/README.md

         --output-path[=PATH]    Optional path to write your bundles.
 Defaults to current working directory.
         --package[=SEARCH]      A search string for a package.
 Can be absolute, relative, package name, wildcard.
         --single-bundle         Optional flag to bundle all matching packages into a single artifact.
+        --composer-artifact     Optional flag to output the bundle as a Composer artifact instead of a Magento bundle.

 ## Architectural Principles